magomimmo/modern-cljs/doc/tutorial-07.md

 # Tutorial 7 - Compilation Modes

-In this tutorial we're going to explore CLS compiler optimizations by using the usual `lein-cljsbuild` plugin of `leiningen`, and we'll discover an issue which we will solve by using the latest release of lein-cljsbuild (i.e. lein-cljsbuild 0.3.2).
+In this tutorial we're going to explore Google Closure Compiler (GCLS) optimizations by using the usual `lein-cljsbuild` plugin of `leiningen`, and we'll discover an issue which we will solve by using the latest release of lein-cljsbuild (i.e. lein-cljsbuild 0.3.2).

 ## Preamble